CassieChoi/MTH4000/readme.md

 READ ME
-I worte this for an assignment
+I wrote this for an assignment